sq8vps/system/doc/nabla_doc.md

 Nabla is written purely for fun and educational purposes.

 ## What Nabla is not?
-Nabla, as almost all other hobby operating systems, is not meant to be a replacement for a big-scale OS, such as GNU/Linux or Windows.
-Nabla is not meant to be compatible with Unix/Windows.
+Nabla, as almost any other hobby operating system, is not meant to be a replacement for a big-scale OS, such as GNU/Linux or Windows.
+Nabla is not meant to be compatible with Unix/Windows/anything else.

 ## Kernel API documentation
 Kernel API is documented using Doxygen format and is available through the Doxygen-generated HTML documentation.